Skiers Will Love Los Canteros, a Slope-Straddling Mountain Lodge

 In the rural Andes Mountains there is but a six-month window in which the weather can accommodate a construction process, a well-known concern to architects Nicolás del Río & Max Núñez (images by Felipe Camus).
+Their “Los Canteros” mountain lodge is a brilliant solution with major visual appeal for ski fanatics.

 This structure borrows from relevant building types like chalets, lodges and other ski-resort essentials including prefab building techniques and a stark contrast of cold industrial exterior cladding and warm wooden interiors.